Click below to listen to this blog

 and regarding an existing investment property, whether they should keep it or consider getting rid of it.

 What I want you to take away from reading this, is that an investment property may be the best strategy for your goals BUT it also might not be.

 Take time to consider all the opportunities available to you and understand the true rate of return and risk associated with each.
 You need to be able to discuss these types of conversations with someone who can give you unbiased information and work in collaboration with your accountant, bank and family.

 Got an investment property?
 Considering whether to buy one or another one?
-Click here to book in a meeting with me to discuss your situation or any questions you’ve got.
+Click here to book in a free phone call or coffee meeting with me to discuss your situation or any questions you’ve got.
 I’m happy to discuss how I’ve worked with other clients and how I might be able to help you - including strategies, fees and results.